The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Introduction

 then $\epsilon_2(s)\to 1$ at a faster rate than the Riemann zeta function, that is $\zeta(s) \sim 1+O(p_1^{-s})$, while $\epsilon_2(s) \sim 1+O(p_2^{-s})$, and the gap $p_1^{-s}\gg p_2^{-s}$ is only widening as $s\to \infty$, hence the contribution due to Riemann zeta function dominates the limit, and the formula for the first prime becomes

-Numerical computation of (14) for $s=10$ and $s=100$ is summarized in Table $1$, and we observe convergence to $p_1$.
+Numerical computation of (14) for $s=10$ and $s=100$ is summarized in Table $1$, where we observe convergence to $p_1$.
 The next prime in the sequence is found the same way by solving for $p_2$ in (10) to obtain

 where similarity as before, $\epsilon_3(s)\to 1$ at a faster rate than the Riemann zeta function and the contribution due to the first prime product $(1-p_1^{-s})^{-1}$ as $s\to\infty$, where it cancels the first prime product in $\zeta(s)$, so that $(1-p_1^{-s})\zeta(s) \sim 1+O(p_2^{-s})$, while $\epsilon_3(s) \sim 1+O(p_3^{-s})$, and the gap $p_2^{-s}\gg p_3^{-s}$ is increasing rapidly as $s\to \infty$, hence the contribution due to Riemann zeta function and the first prime product dominates the limit, and we have